derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/01/2023 16:18:28 : 3 Database Admins walked into a NoSQL bar.
+19/01/2023 16:19:02 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Hardware: The part of a computer that you can kick.
+Sympathy for the Devil is really just about being nice to QAs.
 <!-- replace-with-joke ends -->